sumitchohan/CodeSpecML/README.md

 sumitchohan: @workspace Create a directory structure of all code files in the current codebase and include a brief description of each code file

-Workspace: Here is a directory structure of all code files in the current codebase along with a brief description of each code file:
+Here is a directory structure of all code files in the current codebase along with a brief description of each code file:

 ```
 .env